-This paper is the first major and thorough study on the M&A activities in Vietnam's emerging market economy, covering almost entirely the M&A history after the launch of Doi Moi.
+This paper is the first major and a thorough study on the Merger & Acquisition (M&A) activities in Vietnam's emerging market economy, covering almost entirely the M&A history after the launch of Doi Moi.
 The surge in these activities since mid-2000s by no means incidentally coincides with the jump in FDI and FPI inflows into the nation.
 M&A industry in Vietnam has its socio-cultural traits that could help explain economic happenings, with anomalies and transitional characteristics, far better than even the most complete set of empirical data.
-Proceeds from sales of existing assets and firms have mainly flowed into the highly speculative industries of securities, banking, non-bank financials, portfolio investments and real estates.
-The impacts of M&A on Vietnam's long-term prosperity are, thus, highly questionable.
+Proceeds from the sales of existing assets and firms have mainly flowed into the highly speculative industries of securities, banking, non-bank financials, portfolio investments and real estates.
+The impact of M&A on Vietnam's long-term prosperity is thus highly questionable.
 An observable high degree of volatility in the M&A processes would likely blow out the high ex ante expectations by many speculators, when ex post realizations finally arrive.
 The effect of the past M&A evolution in Vietnam has been indecisively positive or negative, with significant presence of rent-seeking and likelihood of causing destructive entrepreneurship.
-From a socio-economic and cultural view, the degree of positive impacts it may result in for domestic entrepreneurship will perhaps be the single most important indicator.
+From a socio-economic and cultural view, the degree of positive impacts may result in domestic entrepreneurship which will perhaps be the single most important indicator.